vippsas/vipps-partner/partner-documentation-template.md

 This document is an example that partners can use for documentation to their merchants of how to get started with Vipps.

-The **Please note:** is for the partners, and must not be in the finished documentation for the partner's merchants.
+The **ℹ️ Please note:** is for the partners, and must not be in the finished documentation for the partner's merchants.
 See
 [Vipps Partners](https://github.com/vippsas/vipps-partner)
 for more information.